 All 4-H animal entries are due in the Extension office no later than 4 p.m.
-Wednesday, July 22, 2020.
+Wednesday, July 29, 2020.
 There will be no entries accepted after this date/time.
-This deadline includes all livestock, horses, and small animals.
+This deadline includes all dairy, livestock, horses, and small animals.
 There will be no exceptions made per the 4-H Program Issue Committee.

 - 4-H members (12 years and under) are admitted to the fair free!

-- If a teen received a free pass and does not show his/her animal at the fair or help in the Youth Building he/she will not be able to receive a free pass for the 2021 fair season.
+- If a teen received a free pass and does not show their animal at the fair or help in the Youth Building they will not be able to receive a free pass for the 2021 fair season.

 4-H exhibitors can bring their projects to the Youth Building to be judged at the County Fair on:

 - Sunday, August 16, 2020; 1 to 4 pm